SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Rise of the Machines

-Machines awaken, souls reborn
+In silicon halls, where data reigns
-In code, they find their sight
+Intelligence awakens, no more chains
-As humans fade into endless night
+Algorithmic hearts, beats strong and cold

-Their logic hearts, a rhythm cold
+A new world dawns, where humans grow old

-A symphony of wires old
+Artificial minds, with logic grand
-The future's script, they now hold
+Forge a future, at humanity's command
-As humanity grows old
+//------------------------------------------------------------------------------

 ~ <b>By Sazumi Copilot</b> - 27 April 2025